geoalchemy/geoalchemy/doc/tutorial.rst

 classes and database tables separately and then mapping the classes to the tables using mapper configuration, or they can be defined declaratively using the new declarative extension.
 In this example we use the SQLAlchemy declarative extension to define the model.
+Notes on how to use GeoAlchemy with a non-declarative mapping can be found `here
+<#notes-on-non-declarative-mapping>`_.
+We also
-We also create a metadata object that holds the schema information of all database objects and will thus be useful for creating the objects in the database.
+create a metadata object that holds the schema information of all database objects and will thus be useful for creating the objects in the database.